 You can also check on outstanding MediSave payments, as well as the status of your payments, here.

 How to pay for MediSave as a freelancer or SEP

-To make your payment, access the official CPF website, and click on My Requests.
-From here, select ‘self-employed’, then on the ‘contribute to my MediSave’ dropdown.
+To make your payment, access the official CPF website, and click on My Requests (it’s found in the dropdown that appears when you hover over “my cpf”).
+From here, select ‘Self-employed Matters’, then on the ‘contribute to my MediSave’ dropdown.

 Payment options include:

 - DBS PayLah!

 You can also choose to pay via monthly instalments over a period of 12 months, as opposed to a one-time payment.
 This might be the better option if you’re concerned about costs, since there isn’t chargeable interest for choosing this option.